Description of this role

 - Analysis of NGS/MPS data – targeted/exome/whole genome sequencing, or DNA methylation (bisulfite sequencing data, or relevant)

 - Variant calling – point mutations, indel, structural rearragenement, copy number changes

 - Building analysis pipeline, basic genomic sequencing alignment

 Knowledge of biomedical statistics and experience with statistic programmes such as R, SPSS, Prism, etc.

 We are not looking for someone who only follows protocols.
 We want an inventor with a creative mind.
 Join us if you think you are good and want to make an impact.

 Memorial Sloan Kettering Cancer Center is an equal opportunity employer with a strong commitment to enhancing the diversity of its faculty and staff.
 Women and applicants from diverse racial, ethnic and cultural backgrounds are encouraged to apply.

+We welcome application for postdoctoral fellowship.
 More information about postdoctoral training at MSKCC:

 If you are interested in joining our lab, please submit your curriculum vitae and a cover letter detailing your past research experience, accomplishments, current motivation and future research interests.
 Include your expected availability date and the names and contact information of three referees.